 “I think people are afraid to add more structure to their day because it seems rigid or confining but the thing is, the more success you have, the more responsibility you’ll have.
 Then the challenge becomes how to balance it all.
 The best way to balance is by creating routines to keep productive momentum going.” —Wade Alters, life coach.
 These are the 8 things successful people do every weekend.

 “Too often when people have a lack of success they pin it on themselves, generalizing the behavior as their identity instead of realizing it’s just a behavior or habit they learned.
 For example, you aren’t lazy, you just have the behavior of being lazy in certain situations—you may be lazy about going to the gym but you aren’t lazy caring for your kids or your cat.
 It’s not who you are, it’s just a specific behavior you have in certain situations.” —Wade Alters

 Be “too much”

 “Don’t listen to people who describe you as ‘too much’ of something, like you’re ‘too bossy’ or you ‘care too much.’
 The word ‘too’ is a key indicator of areas of natural talent for you and often the observer is making up for a weakness of their own.
 Don’t stop being who you are just because someone doesn’t understand your uniqueness.” —Katie M. Christy.
-Ask yourself these 10 questions and you’ll discover your true passion.
+Next, don’t miss these tips to improve your confidence.